ItiMaker

 Strong Turkish-style coffee is also widely consumed.
 Enjoy it slowly, often with a glass of water.
 It is a social ritual across the country.
 Many cafes offer outdoor seating.
 This allows you to people-watch while you sip.
 For a stronger kick, try Rakija, a traditional fruit brandy.
 Enjoy it responsibly as a digestif after dinner.
 Many different fruit varieties are available.
 Consider sampling a few types.

 Always check opening hours before your visit.
-Most restaurants open for lunch around noon.
-They stay open until late evening.
-Many places offer outdoor seating.
-This is wonderful for enjoying the Adriatic breeze.
-Tipping around 10% is customary for good service in 2025.
+Most restaurants open for lunch around noon and stay open until late evening.
+Tipping around 10% is customary for good service in 2026.
+Explore more historic dining spots within the walled city — see our Budva Old Town highlights guide for a full neighbourhood walkthrough.

 Budva's Markets and Street Food Scene